RepoDynamics/PyPackIT/docs/website/source/manual/control/index.md

 ::::{grid} 1 2 2 2
 :gutter: 3

-:::{grid-item-card} Location
+:::{grid-item-card} Structure and Location
 :class-title: sd-text-center
-:link: location
+:link: structure
 :link-type: doc

-Instructions on the location of your repository's control center, and how to change it.
+An overview of the general structure and location of your repository's control center, and instructions on how to customize its location.
 :::

 :::{grid-item-card} Substitutions